Tennessee voters were challenged at the polls for wearing Black Lives Matter and ‘I Can’t Breathe’ shirts, election official says

 The poll worker “of his own volition” was seen telling people late last week that they had to turn their T-shirt or mask inside out if it said “Black Lives Matter,” according to Thompson.
 A separate poll worker who worked the check-in table and was believed to be friends with the fired poll worker did not show up for work the next day, Thompson said.

-The incident occurred as Tennessee residents around the state have set records for early voting since the polls opened last Wednesday.
+The incident occurred as Tennessee residents across the state have set records for early voting since the polls opened last Wednesday.
 In Shelby County, at least 132,000 people have cast early ballots as of Tuesday — nearly double the number of the first five days of early voting in 2016, according to data from the Tennessee secretary of state.

 Thompson said county officials learned of the incident after a witness reported it to the election commission.